Cleaning vs. Sanitizing vs. Disinfecting: What Is the Difference?

 Alternatively, you can call the commercial cleaning professionals at ServiceMaster Clean.
+We offer SaniMaster, a comprehensive cleaning and disinfection service for your commercial space of business with health-grade disinfection experts.
 Bringing in trained disinfection experts gives you access to expertise informed by training, research, and experience.
 It gets you effective, approved cleaners and disinfectants.
 It gets you people equipped with the tools they need to protect you and your business.
 It takes the uncertainty out of things and gives you a safe, hygienic environment.

 Find your nearest ServiceMaster Clean location and get in contact with a professional who can help you ensure your business is cleaned and disinfected for the safety of your employees and customers.
 Our network of cleaning professionals cover most of the United States and are ready to help you recover your livelihood.

 1. EPA “Using Microfiber Mops in Hospitals” EPA.gov.
 Accessed October 2020. https://archive.epa.gov/region9/waste/archive/web/pdf/mops.pdf